MichaelHDesigns/truecrypto-oss/DETAILS.md

 ## Technical Details

 Originally launched and subsequently abandoned by its developers, <i>Traffic Data Coin</i> was taken over by the community and repurposed as <b>True Dividend Crypto</b>.
 The True Crypto OSS client runs on top of the original TDC blockchain, enabling instant transactions, wallet balance staking, and masternode operations.

+For more information, please view our [website](https://truedividendcrypto.org), follow us on [Twitter](https://twitter.com/truedividends), and join our community on [Discord](https://discord.gg/5SABgCt).

 ### Coin Specs
 <table>